GeReV/lensflare/README.md

 to the ones returned from the crate.

 Also managed to adapt it to work on images in the same manner described by ChatGPT.
 Again, without relying on any code snippets, but only its explanation.
+ChatGPT even provided suggestions and a useful roadmap for implementing everything, including tips for debugging the code in locations where it's likely to fail.

 ![](screenshots/wip07.png)
 ![](screenshots/wip08.png)